 There are as many different forms of self-care as there are personalities in the world.
-Finding something that resonates with you is critical to success.
-Still, it can be challenging to follow through if you find yourself struggling with cravings, withdrawal, or depression from your addiction recovery.
-Here are a few steps you can take to practice self-care in your recovery program:
+Finding something that works for you should be reasonably easy.
+Still, it can be challenging to follow through with if you are finding yourself in cravings, withdrawal, or depression from your addiction recovery.
+Here are a few things that you can do to practice self-care in your recovery program:

-- Make a “NO” list: This can serve as a reminder of your triggers and could include things that you do not want to do anymore, like checking emails at night or going to places that tempt your addiction.
+- Make a “NO” list: This can serve as a reminder of your triggers and could include things that you don’t want to do anymore, like checking emails at night or going to places that tempt your addiction.

 - Sleep times: Sleep is incredibly important for mood and energy.
 If you are not getting enough sleep at night, reexamine your sleep routine.
 Do you watch T.V. before you fall asleep?
-Do you frequently check your phone or social media?
-Are you drinking caffeine late in the day?
-Things that impact restful sleep should be eliminated.
+Look at your phone?
+Drink a lot of caffeine late in the day?
+Things that impact restful sleep should be limited.
+(Source: Healthline)

-- Regular Exercise: Creating a routine that involves enough physical activity can boost your immunity and release positive endorphins in your brain.
+- Working Out and Exercise: Finding a routine that involves enough physical activity can boost your immunity and release the happy hormones, endorphins in your brain.
 Regular exercise also helps to promote restful sleep, better mood, and healthier eating habits.
+(Source: Mayo Clinic)

 Try to Help Other Addicts

-In A.A., the foundational twelve-step program of all other twelve-step programs, the twelfth step is “Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”
+In A.A., the foundational twelve-step program of all other twelve-step programs, the twelve-step is “Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”
+(Source: Alcoholics Anonymous)

 In the end, addiction is almost impossible to control on your own.
-If you are honest with yourself, you will admit that your old ways have not worked, and the only way to get control over your addiction is to admit you have a problem and follow a path to do something about it.
-Succeeding requires a plan and a social community to support you.
+If you are honest with yourself, you will admit that the old ways haven’t worked, and the only way to get control over your addiction is to admit you have a problem and then follow a path to do something positive about it.
+Giving in requires a plan and a social community to support you.
 Good luck with your journey towards sobriety and recovery.